fre5h/DoctrineEnumBundle/README.md

 ##### ENUM constants in templates

-There is also another custom Twig filter `|enum_constant`.
+There is also another custom TWIG filter `|enum_constant`.
 It allows to use constants from ENUM classes in templates to print their values or to compare with other values.

 ```jinja
 {{ 'SHOOTING_GUARD'|enum_constant }}